-Warning-A notice that any future violation of the CSC may result in further disciplinary action.
+Warning-A notice that any future violation of the Code of Student Conduct may result in further disciplinary action.

 Educational Sanction-A sanction requiring respondent to perform mandated service, or to participate in an educational program or activity such as, but not limited to, an educational seminar, a treatment program for alcohol or drug abuse, or other program/task designed to assist the student in learning more about how their behavior impacted themselves and/or the community.